-Many people forget that there are actually two cenotes at this location and the entrance fee includes both of them so be sure not to miss it.
+Many people forget that there are actually two cenotes at the Cenote Suytun location and the entrance fee includes both of them so be sure not to miss it.

 The second one is located near the main entrance and it’s best to ask the ticket officer to point you in the right direction.

-This cenote is another underground cenote so you will have to walk down a concrete staircase to gain access.
+This one is another underground cenote so you will have to walk down a concrete staircase to gain access.

 What makes this cenote so unique is that it’s covered in greenery with leaves hanging all around the walls and there are even a few trees growing inside.

-Unfortunately, you can’t swim in this cenote but it’s magnificent nonetheless!
+Unfortunately, you can’t swim in this 2nd Suytun Cenote but it’s magnificent nonetheless!

 2nd cenote on-site at Cenote Suytun